Buying Property in Turkey: Residency and Citizenship Questions

 2 Residence Permit Application

 Start applying for the residency permit at any time.
 The sooner, the better.
 In years gone by, the processing time needed patience.
 Thankfully, the application is more streamlined and quicker these days, but a first-time visa application will take longer.
 Although you can start the process in your home country, you need to be in Turkey to attend a DGMM office appointment.
 Most foreign nationalities can apply, and visa requirements differ.
 For example, retirees first apply for the standard one-year term.
 Still, international students apply to a different category, as do family members, or those who fulfil the criteria to become a permanent resident.
+Region of Antalya, is great for those lifestyle buyers and ideal for your golf villa in Turkey.

 Before starting, anyone under the age of 65, must have health insurance.
 Please note, that residency does not mean you can work, and to do so legally, an additional work permit is needed.
 Alongside the application form, which is filled in online, supporting documents include a tourist visa, a tax number, a biometric passport with a validity of more than 60 days, six passport-sized photographs, proof of your address in Turkey, and evidence of financial self-sufficiency.
 Find out more about the residency application process.